 Hello beautiful friends!
 If you follow me on Instagram and watch my stories (if you don’t already, what are you waiting for?!?), you know that I got a facial again last Friday.
 Before a few months ago, I hadn’t gotten a facial in about…ummm…3 years!
 Yikes, I know!
 I’m trying to not let that happen again.
 My goal is to get a facial every few months to do a deep clean on my skin.
 And in between those facials, I will do my typical skin upkeep, which of course includes at home face masks.

 It seems like everyone is on the healthy skin bandwagon which is amazing!
-We all have such incredible products at our fingertips in easy to use packaging that we can take home.
-I mean, better than a bath with a good book and a face mask on right??
+We all have such incredible products at our fingertips, like a dead sea salt scrub or manuka honey serum, which makes it easy for us to create a great skincare routine at home.
+I mean, what’s better than a bath with a good book and a face mask on right??
 Or even just a face mask on the couch watching Handmaid’s Tale- whatever floats your boat.
 But…are we using this plethora of masking products the right way?
 Maybe not.

 I learned A LOT at my facial last Friday.
 Leah from Dermalogica HQ was a wealth of knowledge and answered all of my nagging questions about my personal skin issues and all skin in general.
 One of the biggest take homes I got from our time together is that hydration is literally everything when it comes to good skin.
 And I’m not talking about just slathering on all the oils and creams topically.

 The root of the hydration problem comes from within.
 If you aren’t properly hydrated, it shows all over your skin in the form of:

 - bumpy texture